Kidney stonesCalcium stones; Nephrolithiasis

 Causes of Struvite Stones

 Struvite stones are almost always caused by urinary tract infections.
 Bacteria produce certain enzymes, which raise the concentration of ammonia in the urine.
 Ammonia makes up the crystals that form struvite stones.
-The stone-promoting bacteria are usually Proteus, but they may also include Pseudomonas, Klebsiella, Providencia, Serratia, and Staphylococcus.
+The bacteria that promote stone formation are most often Proteus , but they may also include Pseudomonas , Klebsiella , Providencia , Serratia , and Staphylococcus .
 Women are twice as likely to have struvite stones as men.

 Causes of Other Stones

-Causes of Xanthine Stones.
-In some cases, xanthine stones may develop in patients being treated with allopurinol for gout.
+In some cases, xanthine stones may develop in people being treated with allopurinol for gout.

 Kidney stones are one of the most common disorders of the urinary tract.
 They are an ancient health problem.
 Evidence of kidney stones has been found in an Egyptian mummy estimated to be more than 7,000 years old.

-At this time, studies suggest that kidney stones affect more than 5% of Americans, and the rate has increased since the 1970s.
+Kidney stones affect more than 8% of Americans, and the rate has increased since the 1970s.
 People who form kidney stones appear to be at increased risk for certain other disorders, including heart attacks.

-Risk Factors in Children.
 Stones in the urinary tract in children are usually due to genetic factors.
-Most of the time, the cause is too much calcium in the urine (hypercalciuria).
+Most of the time, the cause is too much calcium in the urine.
 Deformities in the urinary tract pose a significant risk for kidney stones in children.
 Babies born at a low birth weight who need to be fed intravenously are also at risk for stones.

 Rates of kidney stones in adolescents have doubled in the last 25 years.
-Although researchers don't know the exact reason for this increase, they think it may have to do with body weight, diabetes and hypertension, which have been rising in young people over the years.
+Although researchers do not know the exact reason for this increase, they think it may have to do with body weight, diabetes and hypertension, which have been rising in young people over the years.

 Obesity and Weight Gain